 These toys are a great way to keep your dog’s brain working and fight boredom, as well as the unwanted behavior that can come from a bored pup.

-This is a blanket that you can hide dog kibble or treats in, which can satisfy your dog’s desire to hunt and forage.
+This is a blanket that you can hide dog food or treats in, which can satisfy your dog’s desire to hunt and forage.

 Sometimes food in a bowl can be boring.
 Let your pup work for their dinner.

-It also includes five puzzles toys.
+It also includes puzzle games.
 This will keep your dog busy and stimulated.

 My favorite thing to do is to stuff them with (xylitol-free) peanut butter and shove ’em in the freezer.
 Then my dogs can have a fun little activity that keeps them busy licking for a while.